MarkBind/markbind/docs/userGuide/syntax/breadcrumbs.md

 </div>

 <box type="tip" seamless>
-  Breadcrumb components refer to the Site Navigation for the hierarchy of pages. <strong>Breadcrumbs will not appear if there is no Site Navigation present on the page!</strong>
+  Breadcrumb components refer to the Site Navigation for the hierarchy of pages.

+  **Breadcrumbs will not appear if there is no Site Navigation present on the page!**
 </box>

 <!-- Included in syntax cheat sheet -->